crd150/crd150.github.io/hw_guidelines.Rmd

 \

 Assignments are typically released at the beginning of each lab and are due in a week.
 They are located at the end of each lab's guide.
-Assignments have two components
+Assignments have two components:

 1. Executing data analysis tasks - for example, create a map or run a statistical model.
 2. Answering conceptual questions - for example, interpret results that were produced from a data analysis task.